 A hair dryer can help with removal of stickers in cold weather.
 The heat softens the vinyl and makes it less brittle

 If it is NOT the vehicles original paintwork then we do not recommend using ours (or anyone's) stickers.
-Because if the re spray is of an inferior quality the paint may pull up when removing the sticker.
+This s because we cannot guarantee the re spray is of an acceptable quality.
+The paint may pull up when removing the sticker.

 Humperbumper is not responsible for any damage to a persons vehicle or property due to the use of a bumper sticker or car magnet.
 Humperbumper is not responsible for any event arising from the displaying of a sticker or car magnet.
 It is the sole responsibility of the user to apply their best judgement regarding the display and usage of any of our products.